ML1758/sql-challenge/README.md

     * dept_emp
     * dept_manager

-* Queries were written to analyse the data [Queries](EmployeeSQL/Queries.sql)
+* Queries were written to analyse the data and are in [SQL Queries](EmployeeSQL/Sql/Queries.sql)

 ## Bonus section

-* After reaserching on how to use SQLAlchemy read data from a database, it was possible to set up the connection to read the database queries
+* After researching on how to use SQLAlchemy to read data from a database, it was possible to set up the connection to read the database queries
 * One query was written to extract the data in to a data frame
-* A histogram of the Salaries was done
+* A histogram of the salaries was done
-* A bar chart of the avreage salies of each title of done and the image saved [QueAverage Salaray by Title](EmployeeSQL/Images/Average_Salaray_by_Title_bar.png)
+* A bar chart of the average salaries of each title was done and the image saved on [Average Salary by Title](EmployeeSQL/Images/Average_Salaray_by_Title_bar.png)

 ## Observation

-* By analysing the data, it was obvous that this data is not real and has been made up.
+* By analysing the data, it was obvious that this data is not real and has been made up.
 * The average salaries were not aligning with the titles